ADU Regulations at a Glance

-San Diego County ADU Regulations
+San Diego County ADU Rules & Regulations

 As per California State Law, residential properties can have an Accessory Dwelling Unit (ADU) and/or a Junior Accessory Dwelling Unit (JADU).
 These living spaces provide separate facilities for one or more individuals and can be added to existing or proposed single-family dwellings (SFDs).
 A JADU is a self-contained living area within the SFD, with a maximum size of 500 square feet, complete with its own exterior and interior access, and a full bathroom.
 It is advisable to promptly contact the relevant Fire Department to ensure ADU compliance with fire setbacks and determine if fire sprinklers are required.